greasemonkey/greasemonkey/doc/Messages.md

 * `uuid` The UUID of an installed script which is storing this value.
 * `value` The new value to store.

-# EditorSaved
-Sent by: `content/edit-user-script.js`.
-Received by: `bg/user-script-registry.js`.

-Sent whenever the user triggers the save action in the user script editor.
-Data:

-* `uuid` String UUID of the script being edited.
-* `content` String text content of main script.
-* `requires` Object mapping require URL to text content.

 # EnabledQuery
 Received by: `bg/is-enabled.js`.